emlynoregan/im_futuretest_flask/README.md

 ## Install

 Use the python package for this library.
-You can find the package online [here](https://pypi.org/project/im-futuretest/).
+You can find the package online [here](https://pypi.org/project/im-futuretest-flask/).

 Change to your Python App Engine project's root folder and do the following:

-> pip install appenginetaskutils --target lib
+> pip install im_futuretest_flask --target lib

 Or add it to your requirements.txt.
 You'll also need to set up vendoring, see [app engine vendoring instructions here](https://cloud.google.com/appengine/docs/python/tools/using-libraries-python-27).